%20on%20.jpg)

 POLLINATORS

-Aiding pollinators in your landscaping is fun and ensures their survival.
+Aide pollinators for fun and to ensure their survival.

 Why Pollinators Matter

-Did you know 40% of the food we eat depends on insects to pollinate them?
+We depend on insects to pollinate 40% of the food we eat!
 Because those insects don't hang around gardens or farms only when humans need them, we must entice them to stick around all growing season by planting pollen-producing blooms.
-Happily, they're easy to grow and beautiful to human eyes, too.
+Happily, they're easy to grow and beautiful to our eyes, too.

 Leave Some Leaves in the Fall

-In fall, rake some leaves to a back corner or under shrubs for free mulch to protect shrubs and tree roots from winter damage.
-They’ll nourish those plants—and decomposers in the soil’s food web, too, from worms to firefly larvae!
-If piled 3” to 6” deep, they’ll ensure a safe, insulated winter home for some species of moths and butterflies, and a safe haven for the eggs, cocoons and chrysalids of other species.
+In fall, rake some leaves to a back corner or under shrubs to protect shrub and tree roots from winter damage.
+They will nourish the plants—and the decomposers of the soil’s food web, from worms to firefly larvae!
+If piled 3” to 6” deep, they also will ensure a protective winter home for some species of moths, butterflies and other pollinator species.
 Learn more here.
-(Photo from Wikimedia)

 Leave a Few Bare Patches of Soil, Too

-We know we just asked you to cover some bare soil with fall leaves.
+We just asked you to cover some bare soil with fall leaves.
 Why are we asking you to leave some soil bare, too?
 Some solitary bees and bumble bees live in the soil, and can't burrow into heavily vegetated or mulched ground.
 Leaving a few bare patches under other shrubs or in other out of the way places makes a big difference.
-(Photo by Katerina Martinova)

 Avoid Pesticides

-There's no getting around it: Pesticides kill the "good bugs," like ladybugs and pollinators, too.
-Even the pesticide companies who train their staff to aim for the soil, thinking they're avoiding airborne pollinators, are poisoning the pollinators who live in the soil.
-Strive to live in harmony with nature, even if it means a few more insects in the garden and having to clean the gutters and refill the birdbath more frequently.
+There's no way around it: Pesticides also kill "good bugs," like ladybugs and pollinators.
+Even pesticide companies that aim for the ground to avoid flying pollinators still poison pollinators living in the soil.
+Please strive to live in harmony with nature, even if it means a few more insects in the garden and having to clean the gutters and refill the birdbath more frequently.

 Leave Some Pruned Branches & Stems

-Some native species of bees build nurseries in the cut ends of woody branches and stout stems, such as shrubbery branches and sturdier wildflowers.
-In the spring, when trimming shrubs, prune and leave a few branches, like in this photo.
-And, in the fall, prune and leave some stems from Purple Coneflowers, Black-Eyed Susans, etc. Vary their heights, 6"—24" above the soil.
+Some native species of bees build nurseries in the trimmed ends of woody branches and stout stems of shrubs and sturdier wildflowers.
+In the spring, when trimming shrubs, leave a few cut branches.
+In the fall, prune and leave some stems of Purple Coneflowers, Black-Eyed Susans, etc. Vary their heights, 6"-24" above the soil.
 Learn more, below, on bee nurseries.

 Encourage Native Bees' Nurseries

-Here's a cool project that will fascinate you and your kids!
-Just follow these easy instructions and you'll have mama bees and their "Cinderella daughters" raising babies in your yard in the spring, summer and fall!
+Here's a fun project that will fascinate you and the kids!
+First, watch this "Bee Nurseries" video.
+Then, follow these easy instructions and you'll have mama bees and their "Cinderella daughters" raising babies in your yard in the spring, summer and fall!

 Find more helpful tips here: